Christian Boltanski: Installation art

 Boltanski began creating mixed media/materials installations in 1986 with light as essential concept.
 Tin boxes, altar-like construction of framed and manipulated photographs (e.g. Le Lycée Chases, 1986–1987), photographs of Jewish schoolchildren taken in Vienna in 1931, used as a forceful reminder of mass murder of Jews by the Nazis, all those elements and materials used in his work are used in order to represent deep contemplation regarding reconstruction of past.
 While creating Reserve (exhibition at Museum für Gegenwartskunst in Basel in 1989), Boltanski filled rooms and corridors with worn clothing items as a way of inciting profound sensation of human tragedy at concentration camps.
 As in his previous works, objects serve as relentless reminders of human experience and suffering.
 His piece, Monument (Odessa), uses six photographs of Jewish students in 1939 and lights to resemble Yahrzeit candles to honor and remember the dead.
 "My work is about the fact of dying, but it's not about the Holocaust itself."
 In 1971 Boltanski produced his installation, L' Album de la famille D. 1939-1964.

-Additionally, his enormous installation titled "No Man's Land" (2010) at the Park Avenue Armory in New York City, is a great example of how his constructions and installations trace the lives of the lost and forgotten.
+Additionally, his installation titled "No Man's Land" (2010) at the Park Avenue Armory in New York City, is an example of how his constructions and installations trace the lives of the lost and forgotten.
 Also in 2010, Boltanski unveiled the Les Archives du Cœur on Teshima, an island in Japan, which has since recorded and archived the heartbeats of many visitors.